-- 1. Treat everyone fairly within the context of their activity, regardless of; race, colour, ancestry, place of original, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, or age of that person or class of persons, religion, politics or economic status. - 2.
-Refrain from the public criticism of fellow members be they staff, volunteers, athletes, coaches, or Officials. - 3.
-Respect the dignity of others and refrain from verbal or physical behaviours that constitute harassment or abuse. - 4.
-Refrain from the use of profane, insulting, harassing or otherwise offensive language while representing Coastal Football Club.
+1. Treat everyone fairly within the context of their activity, regardless of; race, colour, ancestry, place of original, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, or age of that person or class of persons, religion, politics or economic status.

+2. Refrain from the public criticism of fellow members be they staff, volunteers, athletes, coaches, or Officials.

+3. Respect the dignity of others and refrain from verbal or physical behaviours that constitute harassment or abuse.

+4. Refrain from the use of profane, insulting, harassing or otherwise offensive language while representing Coastal Football Club.

-regulations for the sport and the spirit of such rules, while encouraging other participants to do the same.
+5. Take the initiative to learn, respect, communicate and adhere to the rules and regulations for the sport and the spirit of such rules, while encouraging other participants to do the same.

 I, hereby confirm that I have read the above and below.
 In doing so, I agree to abide by the Coastal Football Club Code of Conduct and BC Soccer Conduct & Ethics Policy.
-Furthermore, I understand that failure to result in disciplinary action, including be - suspension, or potential expulsion from the club.
+Furthermore, I understand that failure to abide by the Code of Conduct may result in disciplinary action including but not limited to a warning, suspension, or potential expulsion from the club.